-When it comes to the clubbing nightlife scene, there are plenty of venues and pubs in the city from rock pubs to “old man” pubs, poser pubs, bright pubs, dark pubs … you get my drift, and there are lots of clubs to keep you going till the early morning.
+When it comes to the clubbing nightlife scene, there are plenty of venues and pubs in the city.
+From rock pubs to “old man” pubs, poser pubs, bright pubs, dark pubs.
+You get my drift, and there are lots of clubs to keep you going till the early morning.
 Keep an eye on what festivals are happening when visiting and work those celebrations into your city getaway.

 Cork City Festival Guide

-Cork City Spring Festivals – February, March and April
+Cork City Spring Festivals

 Love poetry? then you’ll be delighted to hear about the Cork Spring Poetry Festival which takes place in February.
 A fan of French Cinema myself the Cork French Film Festival in March certainly tickles my fancy.
 Of course Ireland in March wouldn’t be the same without a good ol’ St. Patrick’s Day Festival on the 17th.
 And as a coffee lover, the Cork Coffee Weekend is definitely worth a mention.
-There may be an abundance of showers in April, but with festivals such as the Lifelong Learning Festival, Cork World Book Festival, and Cork International Choral Festival, your mood should not be dampened.
+There may be an abundance of showers in April.
+But with festivals such as the Lifelong Learning Festival, Cork World Book Festival, and Cork International Choral Festival, your mood should not be dampened.

-Cork City Summer Festivals – May, June and July
+Cork City Summer Festivals

 May is a quiet month compared to June and July, that is for sure.
 During the summer months of June you have your pick from the Cork Harbour Festival in the first week, then later the Shandon Street Festival and Food Fair, Soul in the City, Vibes and Scribes: Lee Swim, and the Cork Midsummer Festival which includes music, dance, theatre, opera and more.

-Cork City Autumn Festivals – August, September and October
+Cork City Autumn Festivals

 Autumn in Ireland is a gorgeous month and we are normally gifted with lazy sunny evenings in August and September before the fresh crispness of October sets in.
 In August you have a choice of festivals from the Cork Pride Festival, Cork Puppetry Festival, and the Mother Jones Festival.

 Early to mid October and you can celebrate Oktoberfest Beag and IndieCork Film and Music Festival – a great combo.
-At the other end of October the Guinness Cork Jazz Festival takes over the city and offers visitors and guests to the city an eclectic mix of music genres.
+At the other end of October the Guinness Cork Jazz Festival takes over the city.
+It offers visitors and guests to the city an eclectic mix of music genres.
 And we can not forget the foodie delights of Taste Cork Week and the artistic celebration of the The Dragon of Shandon

-Cork City Winter Festivals – November, December and January
+Cork City Winter Festivals